Rowdy Tellez Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 20th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Mariners pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Mariners have a 3.51 team ERA that ranks sixth among all league pitching staffs.
+- The Mariners' 3.65 team ERA ranks ninth across all league pitching staffs.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (10 total, 0.6 per game).
+- Mariners pitchers combine to allow 11 home runs (0.6 per game), the second-fewest in the league.

-- The Mariners will send Flexen (0-2) to make his third start of the season.
+- Gilbert (1-1 with a 2.70 ERA and 20 strikeouts in 16 2/3 innings pitched) gets the start for the Mariners, his fourth of the season.

-- His most recent appearance was on Tuesday against the Chicago Cubs, when the right-hander went 2 1/3 innings, surrendering eight earned runs while giving up 10 hits.
+- In his last outing on Wednesday against the Chicago Cubs, the right-hander went 6 2/3 innings, allowing one earned run while surrendering four hits.

+- The 25-year-old has put together a 2.70 ERA and 10.8 strikeouts per nine innings across three games this season, while giving up a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.